- 1 “I can’t miss mas in town that’s like a must”

 I can’t miss mas in town that’s like a must!
 You have to attend at least one steelpan band show and J’ouvert celebrations!

-When did you realised you wanted to be a singer?
+When did you realise you wanted to be a singer?

 I always had that feeling inside but I never took it seriously until I was by myself in a foreign country and I had to figure out what I wanted, not what anyone else wanted for me, and that’s when I realised that it was my passion.